 TIP - To change the entry method or the transition type, tap Options.
 However, once you have entered two or more elements defining the horizontal or vertical alignment definition, the entry method and transition type cannot be changed.

 - 7. Select each component and define it as required. - 8.
 To save your changes at any time, tap Store.

-The RXL definition screen closes and the software shows the map.
+The alignment definition screen closes and the software shows the alignment in the map.